 Local authorities (LAs) and voluntary adoption agencies (VAAs) arrange adoptions in England.
 LAs place children for adoption with their own approved prospective adopters (an 'internal placement') or with approved prospective adopters provided by another local authority or by a VAA (an 'external placement').
 The VAAs also place a very small number of children relinquished into their care for adoption.
 Where an external placement is made, an inter-agency fee is charged.
 This fee enables an agency that has recruited and approved the prospective adopters to recoup their costs.
-Current fees (2020) are shown in table 1 below (http://www.cvaa.org.uk/the-voluntary-adoption-sector/inter-agency-fees/).
+Current fees (2020) are shown in table 1 below.
 Further information can be found in Dance et al (2017).